zacanger/niddesa/text/generated-translations/cullaniddesa/19-chinese-google.md

-"Those that cannot be moved, cannot be shaken": "Those that cannot be moved are called immortality, Nibbana, that is the cessation of all actions, the cessation of all attachments, the extinction of craving, greed, annihilation, and Nibbana "Can’t be moved", "Can’t be greedy, angered, ignorant, angry, resentful, concealed, bossy, jealous, stingy, deceitful, cunning, stubborn, passionate, slow, extremely slow, stubborn, relaxed, All pollution, all evil deeds, all scorching heat, all troubles, all troubles, all heat, all unwholesome deeds are
+"Those that cannot be moved, cannot be shaken": "Those that cannot be moved are called immortality, Nibbana, that is the cessation of all actions, the cessation of all attachments, the extinction of craving, greed, annihilation, and Nibbana "Can't be moved", "Can't be greedy, angered, ignorant, angry, resentful, concealed, bossy, jealous, stingy, deceitful, cunning, stubborn, passionate, slow, extremely slow, stubborn, relaxed, All pollution, all evil deeds, all scorching heat, all troubles, all troubles, all heat, all unwholesome deeds are